Rolf Schübel

 In 1972 Schübel founded his own production company.
 In the following years he created the film portraits Nachruf auf eine Bestie (1983) concerning the child murderer Jürgen Bartsch and Der Indianer (1987) about a man with laryngeal cancer.
 The film was based on the autobiographical tale of Leonhard Lenz.
 Both films received various awards.

 His first feature film directed Schübel in 1990 with Das Heimweh des Walerjan Wróbel.
-The film tells the story of a Polish teenager under the regime of forced labor in Germany during World War II in northern Germany and who was later was sentenced to death by the Nazi regime for a minor misdemeanor.
+The film tells the story of a Polish teenager under the regime of forced labor in Germany during World War II in northern Germany and who was later sentenced to death by the Nazi regime for a minor misdemeanor.

 In 1992/93 Schübel made a two-part TV documentary about the battle of Stalingrad Todfeinde.
 Vom Sterben und Überleben in Stalingrad in which his Russian co-director Grigori Chukhrai as well as other Russian and German survivors told about their experiences during the battle.
 The film was a German-Russian co-production.

 Schübel's international breakthrough came with the 1999 film Ein Lied von Liebe und Tod (Gloomy Sunday — A Song of Love and Death; it is set in Budapest of the 1930s and tells the story of a woman (Erika Marozsán) between three men (Joachim Król, Ben Becker and Stefano Dionisi).
 Background is the popular title melody, which was kind of an anthem for suicides during its time.
 The film won various awards among others the Deutscher Filmpreis, the Bayerischer Filmpreis (Best Feature Film), an honorable mention from the international 2000 Jerusalem Film Festival, the 2000 Audience Award at the São Paulo International Film Festival, and the Audience Choice Award at the St. Louis International Film Festival.

 In 2001 he wrote and directed the psychodrama Collapse with Sebastian Koch as a journalist who questioned his job critically.
 In 2002 he directed the drama Blueprint with Franka Potente.
 In 2004 he made the drama Zeit der Wünsche.
 In 2006 and 2007 he made episodes for Tatort.